hadht/EasySampleSizeCalculation/README.md

 # EasySampleSizeCalculation
-Easy Sample Size Calculation for Estatimation and Hypothesis Tests Using the Software R and Shiny
+Easy Sample Size Calculation for Estatimation and Hypothesis Tests Using the Software R and Shiny.